Christochi/RestaurantAPI/README.md

 [
     {
         "Name": "John Doe",
-        "About": "John has 10 years experience making delicious meals for 5-star hotels and famous restaurants in North America"
+        "About": "John has 10 years experience making delicious meals for 5-star hotels and famous restaurants in North America", "Image": "johndoe.jpg"
     },

     {
         "Name": "Chocho Okoye",
-        "About": "Chocho has 20 years experience cooking for famous restaurants in African and the Caribbean" }
+        "About": "Chocho has 20 years experience cooking for famous restaurants in African and the Caribbean", "Image": "chocho.jpg"
+    }
 ]
 ~~~